Your First Month in the Dojo: What to Expect

 Additional family members from $79/month.
 All prices include GST.

-Began karate in England in the early 1970s and established his first dojo in 1978 in Newbury, England.
-Trained with Masters Kanazawa and Enoeda before immigrating to Calgary in 1981, and has been a close personal student of Master Yaguchi.
-Kata finalist at the 1990 World Shoto Cup and Canadian national kumite champion in 1991.
+Sensei David Jones began his practice of karate in England during the early 1970s.
+He established his first dojo in 1978 in Newbury, England and has continued to teach ever since.
+Sensei Jones was fortunate to have trained with Masters Kanazawa and Enoeda before immigrating to Calgary in 1981.
+Since that time, he has been a staunch supporter and contributor to the International Shotokan Karate Federation and has been a close and personal student of Master Yaguchi.

 A practical guide for new students stepping into traditional Shotokan training for the first time.